These protein and fiber packed raspberry almond olive oil scones are moist and easy to whip together for breakfast or an afternoon snack.

 Step-by-step directions

-3. Pour buttermilk mixture into flour mixture and mix with spoon or fork until rough dough is formed.
-Do not over work the dough.
+- Add wet ingredients.
+In separate bowl, whisk together egg, buttermilk and almond extract.
+Pour buttermilk mixture into flour mixture and mix with spoon or fork until rough dough is formed.

-4. Turn dough onto lightly floured work surface and shape into circle or rectangle, about ½-inch thick.
+- Shape dough.
+Turn dough onto lightly floured work surface and shape into circle or rectangle, about ½-inch thick.
 Do not knead dough.

 Recipe tips and FAQs